 Frances Aronson designed Sonia Flew, Bad Dates, Fully Committed, Observe the Sons of Ulster Marching Towards the Somme, and Amphitryon for the Huntington.

-Drew Levy has Huntington credits that include Pirates!, The Corn is Green, She Loves Me, Present Laughter, The Cherry Orchard, Love’s Labour’s Lost, The Sisters Rosensweig, Burn This, and the world premiere of Sonia Flew.
+Drew Levy has Huntington credits that include The Seagull, Pirates!, The Corn is Green, She Loves Me, Present Laughter, The Cherry Orchard, Love’s Labour’s Lost, The Sisters Rosensweig, Burn This, and the world premiere of Sonia Flew.
 His work on Broadway includes Chaplin, The Importance of Being Earnest, and Present Laughter.
 He holds an MFA from Boston University.

 Alaine Alldaffer is also the casting director for Playwrights Horizons, where her credits include Grey Gardens (also for Broadway), Clybourne Park (also for Broadway), and Circle Mirror Transformation (Drama Desk and Obie Awards for Best Ensemble and an Artios Award for casting).